Let's Fuse Step by Step: A Generative Fusion Decoding Algorithm with LLMs for Robust and Instruction-Aware ASR and OCR: Method

 where $\{B_l\}$ represents the sequence of bytes after the transformation, and $l$ denotes the position in the byte sequence.
 This transformation allows for a unified representation across different models, facilitating the fusion process even when the original token spaces differ.
 The byte-level fusion can then be performed using a similar approach to Equation \eqref{eq-fuse-prob}, but with the byte-level probabilities:

-To operationalize the probability transformation $\mathcal{M}^{(m)}$, we define a mapping from the token-level probabilities to the byte-level probabilities.
+To realize the probability transformation $\mathcal{M}^{(m)}$, we define a mapping from the token-level probabilities to the byte-level probabilities.
 This mapping takes into account the prefix relationship between the token sequence and the byte sequence.
 Specifically, we express the byte-level probability $\mathbb{P}_{m}(\{B_l\} , \mathcal{Z}^{(m)})$ as a sum over all possible token sequences that share a common prefix with the byte sequence $\{B_l\}$.
 The probability of each token sequence is computed as the product of the conditional probabilities of each token given the preceding tokens and the context $\mathcal{Z}^{(m)}$.
 This relationship is formalized in the following equation:

-where $\texttt{.prefix}$ is a function that maps a token sequence to its corresponding byte sequence prefix, and $\mathbb{1}$ is the indicator function that is 1 if the token sequence has the specified byte sequence as a prefix and 0 otherwise.
-The indicator function ensures that only those token sequences that can be mapped to the given byte sequence contribute to the byte-level probability.
+where $\texttt{.pref}$ is a function that checks whether a sequence $A$ has sequence $B$ as its prefix, and $\mathbbm{1}$ is the indicator function that converts the boolean value of the inner loop to integers ($true \rightarrow 1$, $false \rightarrow 0$).
+The entire indicator function with two conditions ensures that only the minimal token sequences covering the target byte sequence $\{B_l\}$ contribute to the byte-level probability.
 In Equation \eqref{eq-byte-token}, the complexity remains high at $\mathcal{O}(V^S)$, where $V$ represents the vocabulary size of tokens and $S$ is the sequence length, for identifying token sequences that match the specified criteria of the indicator.